-Counseled a subsidiary of a publicly-traded REIT in negotiations of hotel franchise and related agreements with five internationally known hotel brands as part of two acquisitions of unrelated portfolios of upscale extended stay hotels and premium branded select service hotels involving in excess of 65 hotel properties on a nationwide basis;
+Represented a subsidiary of a publicly-traded REIT in negotiations of hotel franchise and related agreements with five internationally known hotel brands as part of two separate acquisitions of portfolios of upscale extended stay hotels and premium branded select service hotels involving in excess of 65 hotel properties nationwide.

-Counseled internationally known luxury fashion retailer for related leases in high-profile retail locations in the recently transformed Miami Design District;
+Counseled internationally known luxury fashion retailer for leases in multiple high-profile retail locations.

-Counseled an international investment fund in a joint venture with a prominent Seattle-based developer for $800 million mixed office/retail/residential project in Bellevue, Washington (also counseled the joint venture in related $665 million construction loan);
+Counseled an international investment fund in a joint venture with a prominent Seattle-based developer for an $800 million mixed office/retail/residential project in Bellevue, Washington (also counseled the joint venture in a related $665 million construction loan).

 Represented purchaser in a $1.1 billion two-staged acquisition of the Miami Dolphins football team, Dolphins Stadium and adjacent development properties.

-Prior to joining the Firm, Mr. Kupin practiced law at several prominent law firms including Paul Hastings, Akin Gump, Brown Raysman, and Rogers & Wells (now Clifford Chance).
+Prior to joining the Firm, Mr. Kupin practiced law at Paul Hastings, Akin Gump, Brown Raysman, and Rogers & Wells (now Clifford Chance).

 Mr. Kupin is admitted to practice in New York.